Broadband Equity, Access, and Deployment (BEAD) Program

 Overview

-The Broadband Equity, Access, and Deployment (BEAD) Program is designed to ensure that every home, business, and community anchor institution in Michigan will have access to a high-speed internet connection.
-The program aims to connect unserved and underserved locations and address issues of affordability, device access, and digital skills.
+Goal/purpose: The Broadband Equity, Access, and Deployment (BEAD) Program is designed to ensure that every home, business, and community anchor institution in Michigan will have access to a high-speed internet connection.
+It aims to close the digital divide by funding the necessary infrastructure for widespread access to affordable and equitable broadband.

 Show More